singhh5050/acoustic_modem/README.md

 We pinned `_samples_per_tone` to `0.33s`.
 Changing it mid-run (e.g., a different setting on the listener) can cause misalignment while chunking.

 - **No Auto Parameter Sync**
 Base frequency, step size, or tone duration changes on the sender require the listener to match.
-Otherwise, frequencies won’t decode properly.
+Otherwise, frequencies won't decode properly.
 (Hence why there's no option to adjust these parameters in the GUI)

 - **Basic Checksum**
 No advanced error correction is used, just a detection approach.
 Could add Hamming or Reed-Solomon codes for more robust correction.